woocommerce/google-listings-and-ads/.github/pull_request_template.md

 > Update - I made big changes to something that wasn't broken.

 Or leave the "Changelog entry" header in place without any summary if no changelog entry is needed.
-Otherwise, the title of Pull Request will be used as the changelog entry.
+If you remove the "Changelog entry" header, the title of Pull Request will be used as the changelog entry.
 -->